 Begin by vacuuming your hardwood floors and set yourself up to start with a clean surface.
 Dig into the corners and clear away any dust or cobwebs.
 Open some windows and let the room air out a bit.

-After you’re done, it’s time to start sanding off the old finish.
+After you’re done with that, it’s time to start sanding off the old finish.
 If you’re not sure how to operate the sander, queue up some online tutorials.
-Start with the roughest paper and work your way up.
+Start with the roughest sandpaper and work your way up.

 Don’t sand in one area too long or you’ll risk scoring the wood.
 Check the surface one last time for splinters or dents.

-When you’re done, vacuum away the dust and wipe the boards with a lint-free cloth and mineral spirits.
+When you’re done sanding, vacuum away the dust and wipe the boards with a lint-free cloth and mineral spirits.

 The Application Process

-Now, you’re ready for the main event.
+Now you’re ready for the main event.
 Start by stirring the polyurethane with a paint stick.
-Never shake a can of polyurethane, you’ll sabotage the finish with air bubbles.
+Never shake a can of polyurethane or you’ll sabotage the finish with air bubbles.

 Look for signs of dripping and correct these spots before they dry.
 Wait a few minutes after the first coat, and check one more time for blemishes or places you may have missed.
 Apply the polyurethane to the corners and blend it into the boards.